miguelamezola/miguelamezola.github.io/_posts/2021-11-02-quicksort-subroutine.md

 }
 ```

-After the **division** comes the **conquest**.
+After the division comes the conquest.
 So, the sub-arrays `arr[p..q-1]` and `arr[q+1..r]` are then sorted by recursive calls to quicksort.
-Since everything was done in place, the entire array `arr[p..r]` is sorted after these recursive calls and no additional work is needed to combine all the solutions to the sub-problems to create a solution to the original problem.
+Since everything was done in place, the entire array `arr[p..r]` is sorted after these recursive calls and no additional work is needed to combine all the solutions to the sub-problems.